 Credit risk arises from the possibility that counterparties may not be able to settle their obligations as agreed resulting in a financial loss.
-The primary exposure to credit risk arises from Trade receivables amounting to INR 67 thousand as at March 31, 2019 (to INR Nil as at March 31, 2018).
+The primary exposure to credit risk arises from Trade receivables.
 These are unsecured and are managed by the Company through a system of periodically assessing the financial reliability of customers, taking into account the financial condition, current economic trends and analysis of historical bad debts and ageing of accounts receivable.
-There is one customer which accounted for more than 10% of the accounts receivable as of March 31, 2019 and March 31, 2018 and revenues for the year ended March 31, 2019 and March 31, 2018.
+There is one customer which accounted for more than 10% of the accounts receivable as of March 31, 2020 and March 31, 2019 and revenues for the year ended March 31, 2020 and March 31, 2019.
 There is no significant concentration of credit risk.
 The Company uses the ECL method to assess the loss allowance for Trade receivable and Unbilled revenue taking into account primarily the historical trends and analysis of bad debts.